ArtBekk/EntryTestKotlin/README.md

 Usage examples:
 -
+java -jar EntryTestApp.jar "this is where you write your sentence" echo this is where you write your sentence | java -jar EntryTestApp.jar

+Current test scenario:
+-
+Current test script performs the following command:

-java -jar EntryTestApp.jar "the quick brown fox jumps over the lazy dog" echo the quick brown fox jumps over the lazy dog | java -jar EntryTestApp.jar
+java -jar EntryTestApp.jar "the quick brown fox jumps over the lazy dog"